-Group
+(Group

-2020 2019
+2021 2020

 £ £

 Limit of guarantees

 Corporate guarantee given to a licensed bank by the Company

-for credit facilities granted to a subsidiary company 3,843,072 3,924,121
+for credit facilities granted to a subsidiary company 3,747,181 3,843,072

 Amount utilised

-Banker's guarantee in favour of third parties 533,082 544,324
+Banker's guarantee in favour of third parties 458,372 533,082

-32. SHARE BASED PAYMENTS
+31. SHARE BASED PAYMENTS

-During the year ended 31 December 2020, the Company did not grant any new share option to directors and employees of the Group.
-No charge was made for the share options of 10,600,000 shares in 2014 as it was not considered to be material.
+During the year ended 31 December 2021, the Company did not grant any new share option to directors and employees of the Group.
+A total of share options of 10,600,000 shares were granted in 2014.

-The fair value of the share options granted in 2014 was calculated using Black-Scholes model assuming the inputs shown below:
+The details of the share options granted in 2014 are shown below:

 Grant date 5 December 2014

 Share price at grant date 1.5p

 Exercise price 2.5p

-Option life in years 10 years
+Option life 10 years

-Risk free rate 4.24%

-Expected volatility 40%

-Expected dividend yield 0%

-Fair value of options 1p
+Expiry date 4 December 2024

-Share options of 2,000,000 shares had lapsed due to resignation of employees and no option has been exercised.
+Up to 31 December 2021, share options of 2,000,000 shares had lapsed due to resignation of employees and no options had been exercised.

-33. SIGNIFICANT EVENT
+32. SIGNIFICANT EVENT

-Outbreak of coronavirus ("COVID-19") pandemic
+Outbreak of COVID-19 pandemic

-During the financial year ended 31 December 2020, the world was impacted by the COVID-19 pandemic which resulted in national lockdowns across the world in order to stop the spreading of COVID-19.
-As a result, the Group implemented all the standard operating procedures recommended by the Ministry of Health in order to prevent the spreading of COVID-19.
+During the financial year ended 31 December 2021, the world was still impacted by the COVID-19 pandemic which resulted in various measures taken across the world in order to reduce the spreading of COVID-19.
+As a result, the Group implemented all the standard operating procedures recommended by the Ministry of Health in order to reduce the spreading of COVID-19.

-The Directors have assessed the overall impact of the COVID-19 pandemic on the Group's and the Company's operations, financial performance and cash flows.
-In this regard, the Directors have concluded that there is no material adverse effect on the Group's and the Company's financial results for the year ended 31 December 2020.
+The Directors have assessed the overall impact of the COVID-19 pandemic on the Group's operations, financial performance and cash flows.
+In this regard, the Directors have concluded that there is no material adverse effect on the Group's and the Company's financial results for the year ended 31 December 2021.

-The Directors have prepared the financial results for the year ended 31 December 2020 having considered the impact of COVID-19 and the current economic environment.
-The Directors continue to believe that it is appropriate to adopt the going concern basis of accounting in preparing the financial results for the year ended 31 December 2020.
+The Directors have prepared the financial results for the year ended 31 December 2021 having considered the impact of COVID-19 and the current economic environment.
+The Directors continue to believe that it is appropriate to adopt the going concern basis of accounting in preparing the financial results for the year ended 31 December 2021.

-34. SUBSEQUENT EVENTS
+33. SUBSEQUENT EVENTS